Fall in love with Heidelberg, a city where history and romance meet at every turn.

 Speyer Cathedral and Technik Museum

-Right after that, I visited the Technik Museum — a dream for curious minds.
-Think old aircraft, vintage cars, submarines, and even a walk-in jumbo jet.
-It’s super interactive and fun, even if you’re not a tech nerd.
+Just nearby, the Technik Museum is a highlight for curious travelers.
+With historic aircraft, vintage cars, submarines, and even a walk-in jumbo jet, it’s highly interactive and enjoyable—even for those who aren’t tech enthusiasts.

 Worms